 Additionally, you aren’t even required to have touched the officer if you had the intent to harm them (or place them in fear) when you took action.
 For instance, throwing an object towards an officer, and not actually having contact with them, may be enough.
 Therefore, the threshold for being convicted of assault on a law enforcement officer is lower that most believe.

 Other situations I see where people are charged with assault on law enforcement.

 Look, many of the times I see individuals who come into my office charged with assault on LEO, it’s really a matter of having angered the officer, which results in “over-charging” the individual.
-For instance, over and over again, I see an individual charged with assault on LEO when he or she should have been charged with resisting arrest under Virginia Code Section 18.2-460 because he or she was fleeing or trying to escape from the officer.
+For instance, I see an individual charged with assault on LEO when he or she should have been charged with resisting arrest under Virginia Code Section 18.2-460 because he or she was fleeing or trying to escape from the officer.
 In fact, we’ve written about this before, which you can see here.
-So when discussing your case with your attorney, you should discuss the specific mechanics of your interaction with the officer to determine if you were rightfully charged.
+When discussing your case with your attorney, you should discuss the specific mechanics of your interaction with the officer to determine if you were rightfully charged.

 Wait, if I get convicted of assault on LEO, I get a felony AND have to serve at least six months jail?

 Again, you’re exactly right.
 Assault on LEO is a Class 6 Felony and carries a mandatory sentence of six months to serve.
 That means you will serve every day of that six months if convicted.
 (And possibly more time if your sentence requires it).
 Therefore, if you’re charged, it goes without saying that you need an attorney.

 What issues you need to consider about your assault on law enforcement charge.